 - i.
 Stop-gap support.
-For FY10-FY17, the US Congress provided annual appropriations of \$13.147 million to total \$105.176 million, prior to Congrss approving the CRA in FY 2018. - ii.
+For FY10-FY17, the US Congress provided annual appropriations of \$13.147 million to total \$105.176 million, prior to Congress approving the CRA in FY 2018. - ii.
 Budgetary support.
 A total of \$24.574 million (including \$2.47million provided through an FY18 stop-gap discretionary appropriation) was provided in FY18 to support spending and as a supplement to agreed upon annual distributions from the CTF for the years FY18 to FY20 (after which, Trust Fund distributions of \$15 million are the only source of budgetary support). - iii.
 Infrastructure.
 A total of \$20 million in infrastructure funds is immediately available to fund mutually agreed infrastructure projects after funding is made available at the end of FY18. - iv.
 Infrastructure Maintenance. \$2 million is provided annually from FY18 to FY24, subject to Palau matching contributions of \$600,000 annually from FY19 to FY24. - v.
 Compact Trust Fund.
 A total of \$65.25 million was deposited into the fund at the end of FY18 to supplement the CTF's ability to achieve its original goal.

 Congress authorized and appropriated funds to cover the full CRA commitments in FY18, thus the funds were not subject to any subsequent annual appropriations process.
-Palau Compact Timeline: Trends over both Periods (FY95 to FY09 & FY10 to FY24).